Key dates and times: Conference at a Glance

 This session looks at innovative models for financing and managing heritage buildings that include: a St. John’s church that was able to keep its doors open by setting up a new management structure; a new way of leasing office space in heritage buildings that supports business startups; new ways of fundraising for and financing heritage projects.

-Panelists: Robert Pajot (Regeneration Program, Canada’s National Trust, Ottawa); Cochrane Street United Church, St. John’s; Dave Lane (Common Ground, St. John’s)
+Panelists: Robert Pajot (Regeneration Program, National Trust for Canada); Miriam Bowlby (Cochrane Street United Church, St. John’s); Dave Lane (Common Ground, St. John’s).
+Moderated by Anna Smith (Common Ground, St. John’s).

 12:15 pm – Lunch